-- "1a.
-Notwithstanding paragraph 1 of this Article, the total of the items in point (ca) of Article 57 shall be subject to the following limits: - (a) instruments that must be converted during emergency situations and may be converted at the initiative of the competent authority, at any time, based on the financial and solvency situation of the issuer into items referred to in point (a) of Article 57 within a pre-determined range must in total not exceed a maximum of 50% of the items in points (a) to (ca) minus (i), (j) and (k) of that Article;
+"1a.
+Notwithstanding paragraph 1, the total of the items in point (ca) of Article 57 shall be subject to the following limits:

+(a) instruments that must be converted during emergency situations and may be converted at the initiative of the competent authority, at any time, based on the financial and solvency situation of the issuer into items referred to in point (a) of Article 57 within a pre-determined range (...) shall in total not exceed a maximum of 50% of the items in points (a) to (ca) minus (i), (j) and (k) of Article 57;

-- (b) within the limit referred to in point (a) of this paragraph, all other instruments must not exceed a maximum of 35% of the items in points (a) to (ca) minus (i), (j) and (k) of Article 57; - (c) within the limits referred to in points (a) and (b) of this paragraph, dated instruments and instruments with provisions that provide for an incentive for the credit institution to redeem must not exceed a maximum of 15% of the items in points (a) to (ca) minus (i), (j) and (k) of Article 57; - (d) the amount of items exceeding the limits set out in points (a), (b) and (c) shall be subject to the limit set out in paragraph 1 of this Article."
+(b) within the limit referred to in point (a) of this paragraph, all other instruments shall not exceed a maximum of 35% of the items in points (a) to (ca) minus (i), (j) and (k) of Article 57;

+(c) within the limits referred to in points (a) and (b) of this paragraph, dated instruments and any instrument, whose statutory or contractual provisions provide for an incentive for the credit institution to redeem shall not exceed a maximum of 15% of the items in points (a) to (ca) minus (i), (j) and (k) of Article 57;

+(d) the amount of items exceeding the limits set out in points (a),(b) and (c) shall be subject to the limit set out in paragraph 1."